 Rats will also seek out sources of water, so if your garden tap is dripping, you have a shallow pond or a bird bath, you might like to ensure they're kept dry while you deal with the problem.
 This extends to your dog or cat's food and water bowls – bring them inside to make your home's exterior less attractive to rats.

-Prevent and get rid of rats by removing their shelter
+How to get rid of rats by removing their shelter

 We're constantly encouraged to create piles of wood and garden clippings so that hedgehogs can nest.
 But if the shelters you've created are being inhabited by rats instead, clear them away and cut back overgrown areas while you deal with the rat infestation.

-Getting rid of rats with poison – and professionals
+How to get rid of rats with poison – and professionals

 Despite various sources suggesting peppermint oil and cat nip as good ways to get rid of rats, rat poison is, unfortunately, really the most successful method for dealing with a rat infestation.
 However, there's no point in putting down poison if you've not dealt with food sources and shelter.